Reinaldo Rivera: Murders

 On July 17, 1999, 17-year-old Melissa Faye Dingess, from Graniteville, SC, vanished without a trace.
 In the ensuing searches, deputies from the Aiken County Sheriff's Office reported that a girl matching Dingess' description was seen on two occasions, accompanied by an older white male with dark hair.
-She entered a tan, older-model vehicle in the first instance and, in the second, a bright red four-door one.
-On October 13, 2000, her skeletal remains were found in the woods off the I-20 near Harlem, GA, seven miles east of the Savannah River, after Rivera gave police directions to the burial site.
+She entered a tan, older-model vehicle in the first instance and, in the second, a bright red four-door one.The alleged sightings were not Dingess.
+On October 13, 2000, her skeletal remains were found in the woods off the I-20 near Harlem, GA, seven miles west of the Savannah River, after Rivera gave police directions to the burial site.

 On December 4, 17-year-old Tiffaney Shereese Wilson, from Jackson, went missing while she and her two-month-old daughter Kaitlyn were visiting a Winn-Dixie grocery store in North Augusta.
 Her car was found in the parking lot, with witnesses seeing her enter a mid-1980s white four-door Ford, which had stopped briefly and sped off quickly.
-Three days later, Kaitlyn was found abandoned in her carrier in front of a Georgia welcome center across the state border.
+Three days later, Kaitlyn was found abandoned in her car in front of a Georgia welcome center across the state border.
 Suspecting an abduction, the authorities searched areas along the I-20 and Highway 25, finding clothing suspected of being Wilson's.
 On December 30, two hunters discovered the body of a young female in a heavily wooded area near Graniteville.
 The decedent was later positively identified as Wilson via her fingerprints.
 According to the coroners, her hands were tied behind her back, and she was raped and subsequently dealt a deadly stab in the back, all while her daughter was inside the car.

 On June 19, 2000, 18-year-old Tabitha Leigh Bosdell of Augusta, Georgia disappeared in similar circumstances to the previous victims.
 According to her family members, they dropped her off at a Huddle House, where she was going to apply for a second part-time job before going to her main job as a telemarketer.
 Rivera was not charged with murder until October 16, when skeletal remains were positively identified as hers.

-The last murder was that of 21-year-old Marnie Marie Glista, a soldier at Fort Gordon.
+The last murder was that of 21-year-old Marni Marie Glista, a soldier at Fort Gordon.
 She was attacked in her home on September 5, sustaining serious injuries but barely surviving.
 She was transported to a local hospital, where she died from said injuries five days later.